Where to See Whirling Dervish Dance in Istanbul & Is It Worth It?

 Jalaluddin Muhammad Balkhi Rumi, Persian poet, Sufi mystic, and theologian, on the whirling dervishes in “Divani Shamsi Tabriz

 What is the deeper significance behind the dervishes’ graceful movements?
 How do the teachings of the 13th-century Persian poet and mystic Rumi inspired this tradition?
-Why is a dervish show truly worth your time?
+Why is a whirling dervish show truly worth your time?

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission from that website at no extra cost to you.
 Learn more: Disclosure policy.